pyinstaller/pyinstaller/doc/usage.rst

 In rare cases, when you bundle to a single executable (see :ref:`Bundling to One File` and :ref:`how the one-file program works`), you may want to control the location of the temporary directory at compile time.
-This can be done using the ``--runtime-tmpdir`` option.
+This can be done using the :option:`--runtime-tmpdir` option.
 If this option is given, the bootloader will ignore any temp-folder location defined by the run-time OS.
 Please use this option only if you know what you are doing.